Mansfield: Tudor and Stuart periods

-In 1516, during the reign of Henry VIII, an act of parliament settled the Manor to Thomas Howard, 3rd Duke of Norfolk.
+In 1516, during the reign of Henry VIII, an act of parliament settled the manor to Thomas Howard, 3rd Duke of Norfolk.

 Dame Cecily Flogan in 1521, gave extensive land to the parish church and community in Mansfield in her will.
-The church at the time was in the hands of Edward VI.
+The church, at the time, was in the hands of Edward VI.

+Travellers in the 16th and 17th centuries had several inns and stable yards, dating from the medieval period, to stop at: the Harte; the Swan, which survives and has a 1490 dating stone; the Talbot; the White Bear; the Ram, with timber from before 1500; and the White Lion.